sboesebeck/morphium/docs/first-test.md

         // When
         sender.sendMessage(new Msg("test-topic", "Hello World", "payload"));

-        // Then: Warten auf Message-Verarbeitung
+        // Then: Wait for message processing
         Thread.sleep(500);
         assertEquals("payload", received.get());